The Strongest Weed Killer you Can Buy

 - No mask or gloves supplied.

-One 250ml bottle contains enough dilutable chemical to create 25 litres of product.
+One 250ml bottle contains enough dilutable chemicals to create 25 litres of product.

 Breaks down naturally in the soil.

-Takes time until results are visible – usually up to two weeks.
+Takes time until results are visible – from my testing and experience, usually up to two weeks.

 Potential health implications if misused.
 Questions have been raised about the safety of strong weed killers such as this.